Don't Stop Movin' (Livin' Joy song): Chart performance

-"Don't Stop Movin'" peaked at number one in Italy, remaining at this position for three weeks.
+In Europe, "Don't Stop Movin'" peaked at number one in Italy, remaining at this position for three weeks.
 Within that time, the single sold 11,000 copies in the country.
-In the United Kingdom, it debuted and peaked at number five on 9 June 1996.
+In the United Kingdom, it debuted and peaked at number five on the UK Singles Chart on 9 June 1996.
 The single spent seven weeks in the UK top 10 and 14 weeks on the chart.
 On the UK Dance Singles Chart, it reached number one.
-It entered the top 10 in Finland and Sweden and the top 20 in Iceland, Ireland and the Netherlands.
+It entered the top 10 in Finland and Sweden and the top 20 in Iceland, Ireland, Latvia and the Netherlands.
 It also peaked at number two on the Swedish Dance chart and number 12 on the Eurochart Hot 100.
-Outside Europe, "Don't Stop Movin'" reached number two on the RPM Dance chart in Canada, number three on the US Billboard Dance Club Play chart, and number six in Australia.
-The song was awarded with a gold record in Australia and the United Kingdom, after 35,000 and 400,000 singles were shipped, respectively.
+Outside Europe, "Don't Stop Movin'" reached number two on the RPM Dance chart in Canada and number three on the US Billboard Dance Club Play chart.
+In Oceania, it reached number six on the Australian ARIA singles chart.
+In West Asia, the song peaked at number eight in Israel, in its second week on the chart, on 18 June 1996.
+"Don't Stop Movin'" was awarded with a gold record in Australia and the United Kingdom, after 35,000 and 400,000 singles were shipped, respectively.